Navigation path

-The Senior Labour Inspectors’ Committee (SLIC) was first established in 1982 to assist the European Commission in monitoring the enforcement of EU legislation at the local level.
+The Senior Labour Inspectors’ Committee (SLIC) started to meet in an informal way in 1982 to assist the European Commission in monitoring the enforcement of EU legislation at the national level.
+In 1995, Commission Decision 95/319/EC, which was amended in 2008 (2008/823/EC), gave the Committee a formal status.

-A Commission Decision (95/319/EC) gave the Committee formal status in 1995 with a mandate to give its opinion to the Commission, either at the Commission’s request or on its own initiative, on all problems relating to the enforcement by the Member States of Community law on health and safety at work.
+SLIC has the mandate to give its opinion on all matters relating to the enforcement by the Member States of EU legislation on health and safety at work.
+This can be either at the Commission’s request or on SLIC’s own initiative.

 The principal activities of SLIC are to: